vislupus/step-analyser/README.md

 - [ ] reminder for the need of walk
 - [ ] history of sign ins with location
 - [ ] Developed a simple yet efficient chat system, enabling users in the same region to engage in real-time conversations.
-- [ ] search for specific day
+- [ ] Implemented an intuitive search feature for users to quickly access specific information and content.
-- [ ] add, edit, update, delete value in the database
+- [ ] Streamlined data management through comprehensive CRUD operations, allowing easy addition, editing, updating, and deletion of database values.
 - [ ] clustering of the data by time in seconds and number of steps
 - [ ] filter the data for some time period
 - [ ] images with GPS coordinates to a map